CV writing - a comprehensive guide for overseas doctors

 Remember to keep your CV clear, concise and well-structured as this is essential for securing you an interview.

 Once you have created your draft CV, get it proofread.

 Use our template!
-It is a GMC recognised format and you can request it here.
-Alternatively, send us your CV using the links below and we can talk you through it.
+Send us your CV using the links below and we can talk you through it.

-For more useful blogs & articles on CV format and templates to help you find your dream job in the NHS - take a look at our IMG Library.
+For more useful blogs & articles on career structure, pay scales and a doctor’s salary in the UK - take a look at our IMG Library

-Don’t hesitate to get in touch with an IMG Consultant to discuss UK job options in the NHS, including discussions regarding a typical doctor salary in the UK and the most suitable locations for you.
+Don’t hesitate to get in touch using the buttons above (and below) to discuss UK job options in the NHS, including discussions regarding a typical doctor salary in the UK and the most suitable hospital locations for you.